hirethunk/verbs/docs/events.md

 Be sure to either reset that data before replaying, or confirm that all `handle()` calls are idempotent.
 Replaying events without thinking thru the consequences can have VERY negative side-effects.

+Because of this, upon executing the `verbs:replay` command we will make you confirm your choice, and confirm _again_ if you're in production.

 ### Preparing your app for a replay

 If you're replaying events, you probably want to truncate all the data that is created by your event handlers.
 If you don't, you may end up with lots of duplicate data.

 <!-- @todo more on how to know its ok to replay -->
 <!-- @todo reference/document Verbs::unlessReplaying & Once attribute -->

+### Wormholes

+When replaying events, Verbs will set the "now" timestamp for `Carbon` and `CarbonImmutable` instances to the moment the original event was stored in the database.
+This allows you to use the `now()` helper in your event handlers easily.
+You can disable this feature if you'd like in `vendor/hirethunk/verbs/config/verbs.php`.

 See also: Event [Metadata](technical/metadata),